-1. One course from: 4 credits
+- One course from: 4 credits

 PSY 100 General Psychology

 PSY 224 Developmental Psychology

 PSY 232 Introduction to Personality

-2-3.
-Two PSY courses at the 300 level or above(except PSY 303) 8 credits
+- 2-3.
+Two PSY courses at the 300 level or above (except PSY 303)-8 credits

-4. One PSY course at any level (except PSY 303) 4 credits

-JPS 270 and SPST 340 may count toward this requirement
+- 4. One PSY course at any level (except PSY 303)-4 credits JPS 270 and SPST 340 may count toward this requirement

-Total credit hours required for psychology minor 16 credits
+Total credit hours required for psychology minor is 16 credits

-210 Guilford College

 In addition to completing the four courses approved by an advisor, students are required to write a three- to five-page statement about these four courses and submit it to the department chair; this statement should indicate the coherence of the particular courses taken, including some discussion of both the breadth of the material studied and the depth of the student's special interests.
-The statement is to be signed by the psychology departmental advisor, who, in turn, submits it to the chair of the psychology department.
-If the department chair thinks revisions are necessary, s/he will ask for them.
+The statement is to be signed by the psychology departmental advisor, who, in turn, submits it to the chair of the Department of Psychology.
+If the department chair thinks revisions are necessary, she or he will ask for them.